Victor Gollancz: As a publisher

 Gollancz formed his own publishing company in 1927, publishing works by writers such as Ford Madox Ford and George Orwell, who wrote that "Gollancz is of course part of the Communism-racket," to Rayner Heppenstall in July 1937 (Orwell went to Secker and Warburg from Homage to Catalonia onwards).
+Orwell had initially proposed to Gollancz to publish Animal Farm, but the latter had refused, according to Orwell, due to the fear of spoiling relations with a fundamental ally in the war against Nazism: "I must tell you that it is I think completely unacceptable politically from your point of view (it is anti-Stalin)".
+Gollancz became very angry at this insinuation, but on 4 April 1944, he recognized his error of judgment: "You were right and I was wrong.
+I am so sorry.
+I have returned the manuscript".
 The firm, Gollancz Ltd., published pacifist and socialist nonfiction as well as, by the mid-1930s, a solid selection of contemporary fiction, including authors such as Elizabeth Bowen, Daphne du Maurier, and Franz Kafka.
 While Gollancz published The Red Army Moves by Geoffrey Cox on the Winter War in 1941, he omitted some criticisms of the USSR.

 Gollancz was one of the founders of the Left Book Club, the first book club in the UK.
 He had a knack for marketing, sometimes taking out full-page newspaper advertisements for the books he published, a novelty at the time.
 He also used eye-catching typography and book designs, and used yellow dust-covers on books.
 Starting in 1948, Gollancz made yearly scouting trips to the USA; by 1951 American books made up half of his publications.